Spring scales for weighing

 The customer's experience with 1950s shop spring scales

-The goods to be weighed were placed on the pan, and all that the customer could see was the pointer on its scale moving across the scale to show the weight of what was being bought.
+The goods to be weighed were placed on the pan, and all that the customer could see was the pointer on its scale moving across the top scale to show the weight of the purchase.

 Pricing didn't seem to concern shopkeepers at all.
 They just announced the price as if it were obvious.